NexusPIPE/blog/blog/2023-08-24-avoiding-user-friction-nexusuvc.md

 ---
 slug: captcha-friction
 title: 'Avoiding User Friction: How NexusUVC Enhances User Retention'
 authors: [erdit]
 tags: [protection, nexusuvc, captcha, important]
 ---

 [![Avoiding User Friction How NexusUVC Enhances User Retention](/img/cards/captchafriction.png)](https://blog.nexuspipe.com/captcha-friction/)

-## Introduction

-Differentiating between real humans and fake bots shouldn't be *that* frustrating.
+Differentiating between real humans and fake bots shouldn't be _that_ frustrating.
 Let's be honest here, sometimes we go through a headache trying to solve a CAPTCHA.
 Be-it trying to know which squares show the "bear riding a unicycle", or whether the random combinations of letters you have to enter are uppercase or lowercase - this time period where you are debating with yourself on what to press or enter, or having to restart the CAPTCHA entirely because you made a mistake, is what we refer to as "User Friction".

 <!--truncate-->